mattholamieux/test-project/README.md

 # test-project
-This is a project to practice github feautres
+This is a project to practice github features